tejsolution/Student_Management_System/README.md

-<h2># Student_management_system(Java full stack project
+<h2># Student_management_system(Java full stack project)

-Key Features: Student Management: Add, update, and delete Student details such as Id,name, Email, passward. it is a simple crud operation. and can be use for School,Colleges for storing the employee data.
+Key Features: Student Management: Add, update, and delete Student details such as Id,name, Email, passward. it is a simple crud operation. and can be use for School,Colleges for storing the Student data.
 </h2>